Invertisment/conjure-clj-additions-cider-nrepl-mw/README.md

 :CcaNsJumpToAlternate // Jumps to `-test` or to regular ns depending on which one you're located in
 ```

-It's based on [Conjure](https://github.com/Olical/conjure/) and requires it to operate (strongly coupled, parses the log output).
+It's based on [Conjure](https://github.com/Olical/conjure/) and requires it to operate (strongly coupled, uses various internal functions that are not exposed in an "official" way).
 Mostly useful when editing Clojure.

 ## nREPL setup